Mr. Julian Ahlquist

 Miss Eby is a graduate of Wyoming Catholic College where she earned her bachelor’s degree in liberal arts.
 While there she was active as a prefect.
 She has experience tutoring as well as working with students in outdoor leadership programs.
 Miss Eby is currently working on getting a master's in art history at the University of St. Thomas.
 Her diverse interests include martial arts and firearms.
-She is a parishioner at Sts.
-Peter and Paul in Medina.
+She is a parishioner at Church of the Holy Family in St. Louis Park.

 Mr. Thomas Finke

 Mr. Finke joined Chesterton Academy in 2018 and teaches Latin and History.
 He attended Xavier University, and earned a bachelor's in classical languages.
 His senior thesis, “Augustine and John Paul II on the Goods of Marriage: Proles, Fides, et Sacramentum” demonstrated the consistency of the Church’s teaching regarding marriage.
 He hails from Covington, KY, and taught for the last five years at St. Edmund Campion Academy in Cincinnati, Ohio.
 Campion’s 7-12th graders benefitted from Mr. Finke’s love of Latin, Greek, drama, and science.
 He is an avid outdoorsman and reader.
 He and his wife, Jen, along with their son, John Paul, are thrilled to be a part of the Chesterton community.